Home

 Original Base Price$1,299

 The next release sported an even more quirky and unique design.
 While still an all-in-one desktop computer, the iMac G4’s design was unlike before.
-The LCD was mounted on a swivel arm, allowing it to rotate almost any angle.
+The LCD was mounted on a swivel arm, allowing it to rotate at almost any angle.
 The components were housed in the base of the computer, making the whole system look similar to a lamp.
-In fact, this model was lovingly referred to as the “lampshade iMac.”
+This model was lovingly referred to as the “lampshade iMac.”

 This iMac also featured the newest addition of Mac OS, known as Mac OS “X.” This new operating system eventually made its way to every computer in Apple’s lineup.
 While the iMac G4 was popular, it wasn’t long before Apple created the next generation to replace it.